-- "FOR" the re-election of all director nominees named in the "Proposal 1: Election of Directors" section in this proxy statement. - "FOR" the approval, on a non-binding advisory basis, of our executive compensation as disclosed in the proxy statement that accompanies this notice and as described in "Proposal 2: Advisory Vote on Executive Compensation" section in this proxy statement. - "FOR" the adoption of the amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of shares of common stock available under the plan from 13,841,655 shares to 23,841,655 shares and to amend certain other terms of said plan as described in "Proposal 3: Amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to Increase the Number of Authorized Shares of Common Stock Reserved for Issuance under the Plan and amend certain other terms of the Plan" section in this proxy statement. - "FOR" the amendment to our Certificate of Incorporation, as amended, to increase the number of shares of our common stock, par value \$0.001 per share, authorized for issuance from 250,000,000 to 350,000,000 as described in "Proposal 4: Amendment to Increase the Number of Authorized Shares of Common Stock" section in this proxy statement. - "FOR" the ratification of Kesselman and Kesselman as our independent registered public accounting firm for the 2018 fiscal year, as named in "Proposal 5: Ratification of Independent Registered Public Accounting Firm" section in this proxy statement.
+- "FOR" the re-election of all director nominees named in the "Proposal 1: Election of Directors" section in this proxy statement. - "FOR" the approval, on a non-binding advisory basis, of our executive compensation as disclosed in the proxy statement that accompanies this notice and as described in "Proposal 2: Advisory Vote on Executive Compensation" section in this proxy statement. - "FOR" the approval, on a non-binding advisory basis, of every one year as the frequency that our stockholders will have a non-binding, advisory vote on our executive compensation as described in the "Proposal 3: Advisory Vote on the Frequency of an Advisory Vote on Executive Compensation" section in this proxy statement. - "FOR" the adoption of the amendments to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan as described in "Proposal 4: Amendments to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to Increase the Number of Authorized Shares of Common Stock Reserved for Issuance under the Plan and amend certain other terms of the Plan" section in this proxy statement. - "FOR" the ratification of Kesselman and Kesselman as our independent registered public accounting firm for the 2020 fiscal year, as named in "Proposal 5: Ratification of Independent Registered Public Accounting Firm" section in this proxy statement.